 The beautiful Killundine Estate covers 2,500 hectares (6,000 acres) in the heart of Morvern.
 The land runs from the shores of the Sound of Mull to over 550 metres (1800 feet) at the summit of Sithean na Raplaich, looking down onto the Barr River and Loch Teacuis.

 MCW registered an interest in the land under Community Right to Buy legislation, which means that if the estate is put on the market within the next 5 years it must be offered to the community first.
 If this happens there will be a period of time (currently 8 months) in which to make a decision about whether it would be in the community’s interest to try to buy the property.
 Until that is decided, the land cannot be sold privately.

 The decision to investigate the potential for community ownership of Killundine was led by Morvern Community Woodlands because no other community bodies in Morvern were in a position to undertake this.
-Although we are a community woodland group, our main aim is to manage the land in whatever way is best for the community and the environment, and we will be looking at all ideas about how to do this.
+Although we are a community woodland group, our main aim is to manage the land in whatever way is best for the community and the environment and we will be looking at all ideas about how to do this.
 Our aim is not to expand woodland all over the peninsula and we will investigate ways to maintain traditional integration of woodland, farming and other land-uses.
 We are also looking at reforming our structures to make Morvern Community Woodlands more open and accountable.
-Please feel free to talk come to our meetings, talk to any of our directors or drop us an email at:
+Morvern Community Woodlands is a community-led organisation whose elected directors are members of the local community.
+Please come to our meetings, talk to any of our directors or drop us an email at: